Finite abelian subgroups in the groups of birational and bimeromorphic selfmaps: Main results

-\begin{proof}[Proof of Theorem 1.5] If $X$ is not uniruled then the result follows from Theorem \ref{NonUni}.
-Suppose that $X$ is uniruled and consider its MRC fibration $f \colon X \dasharrow B$ where $\dim(B) < \dim(X)$.
-Then for every $i \in \mathbb{N}$ we obtain an exact sequence where the action of $G'_i$ is fiberwise with respect to $f$ (that is, every element $g \in G'_i$ maps a point in a fiber of $f$ where $g$ is defined to a point in the same fiber) and $G''_i$ acts faithfully on the base $B$.
+\begin{proof}[Proof of Theorem 1.5] Passing to a resolution of singularities, we may assume that $X$ is smooth.
+If $X$ is not uniruled then the result follows from Theorem \ref{NonUni}.
+Suppose that $X$ is uniruled and consider its MRC fibration $f \colon X \dasharrow B$, where $\dim(B) < \dim(X)$.
+Then for every $i \in \mathbb{N}$ we have the exact sequence where the action of $G'_i$ is fiberwise with respect to $f$ (that is, every element $g \in G'_i$ maps a point in a fiber of $f$ where $g$ is defined to a point in the same fiber) and $G''_i$ acts faithfully on the base $B$.
 Let $X_{\eta}$ be the scheme-theoretic generic fiber of $f$.
 Then for every $i \in \mathbb{N}$ we have $G'_i \subset \Bir(X_{\eta})$.
 We denote ~$n' = \dim(X_{\eta})$.
-Then by Theorem \ref{MainRC} the unbounded rank of the sequence $\{G'_i\}$ is at most ~$n'$.
-Since $B$ is not uniruled by Proposition \ref{ghs}, we apply Theorem \ref{NonUni} and obtain that the unbounded rank of the sequence $\{G''_i\}$ is at most $2\dim(B)$.
-Therefore by Lemma \ref{abelianmain} the unbounded rank $r$ of the sequence $\{G_i\}$ is at most $n' + 2\dim(B)$.
-In particular, one has $r \leqslant 2\dim(B) + n' < 2n$, as it was to be shown. \end{proof}
+Then by Theorem \ref{MainRC} the asymptotic rank of the sequence $\{G'_i\}$ is at most ~$n'$.
+Since $B$ is not uniruled by Proposition \ref{ghs}, we apply Theorem \ref{NonUni} and obtain that the asymptotic rank of the sequence $\{G''_i\}$ is at most $2\dim(B)$.
+Therefore by Lemma \ref{abelianmain}, the asymptotic rank $r$ of the sequence $\{G_i\}$ is at most $n' + 2\dim(B)$.
+In particular, the result required. \end{proof}

+It is also possible to describe projective varieties such that $\Bir(X)$ contains a sequence of finite abelian groups of submaximal asymptotic rank.

+\begin{corollary} Let $X$ be a projective variety over an algebraically closed field of zero characteristic.
+Suppose that there exists an unbounded sequence $\{N_i\}_{i \in \mathbb{N}}$ of positive integers such that the group $\Bir(X)$ contains subgroups $G_i$ isomorphic to $(\mathbb{Z}/N_i\mathbb{Z})^r$ for $r = 2\dim(X) - 1$.
+Then $X$ is birational either to \begin{itemize} \item an abelian variety $A$; \item the product $\PP^1 \times A$ where $A$ is an abelian variety of dimension $\dim(X)-1$. \end{itemize} \end{corollary}

+\begin{proof} For $\dim(X) = 1$ the result is obvious, since $X$ is then isomorphic to a rational or elliptic curve.
+Suppose from now on that $\dim(X) > 1$.
+If $X$ is not uniruled, then by Theorem \ref{NonUni} there exists a birational model $X'$ of $X$ and a faithful action of an abelian variety of dimension on $X'$, so that by Theorem \ref{Main} $X$ is birational to an abelian variety.